giuliobz/AutonomousDriving/models/README.md

 ```

 At the end of the test job is created a csv file containing the prediction, the ground truth and the path to the image and save int test_results.
-This file will be used to [create the video](videos/README.md)
+This file will be used to create the video.